(Image credit: ©JHVEPhoto/AdobeStock)

 Dubis has applied for deepeye’s TPS to be tested at Moran Eye Center clinics as a step toward US Food and Drug Administration (FDA) approval.1

-When using the AI therapy planning assistant, medical assistants send spectral domain OCT scans of nAMD through the system in one to two clicks.
-After upload, the AI assistant analyses the automatically pseudonymised OCT and generates a report that contains the assessment of disease activity for one-glance therapy decision support, biomarker visualisation for explainability of AI recommendation, 12-month therapy need prognosis to support patient education, trend diagrams on therapy progress and a text summary to accelerate documentation.2
+When using the AI therapy planning assistant, medical assistants send spectral domain OCT scans of nAMD through the system in 1 to 2 clicks.
+After upload, the AI assistant analyses the automatically pseudonymised OCT and generates a report that contains the assessment of disease activity for 1-glance therapy decision support, biomarker visualization for explainability of AI recommendation, 12-month therapy need prognosis to support patient education, trend diagrams on therapy progress, and a text summary to accelerate documentation.2

 “The idea is that it will allow patients to keep their vision as long as possible and ensure they are only spending time going to a clinic when they need to,” Dubis said.1 “For physicians, it optimizes clinic flow, provides reassurance for the treatment course, and possibly helps in patient education or justifying therapy switching.”